trybick/tv-minder/README.md

 # TV-Minder

-Full-stack application to track TV series
+Full-stack application to track TV shows

 ## Local Development

-Start the API in Docker: `yarn serve`
+Start the API with Docker: `yarn-serve` or `yarn serve-logs`

-Start the React front-end: `yarn front`
+Start the React front-end: `yarn start`